-- Applicants for undergraduate degree programs offered through La Verne Online must have completed at least 28 semester hours of transferable college credit from a regionally accredited college or university, including WRT 110 (or the equivalent), with an overall minimum GPA of 2.0. - Applicants for a B.A. in Liberal Studies must have completed at least 28 semester hours of transferable college credit from a regionally accredited college or university, including WRT 110 and WRT 111 (or their equivalents), with an overall minimum GPA of 2.0.
-They also must sign a College of Education and Organizational Leadership Disposition Agreement Form. - Applicants for a B.S. in Child Development must have completed at least 28 semester hours of transferable college credit from a regionally accredited college or university, including WRT 110 and WRT 111 (or their equivalents), with an overall minimum GPA of 2.5.
-They also must complete an interview with the faculty, submit a successful writing sample, and sign a College of Education and Organizational Leadership Disposition Agreement Form.
+- Applicants for undergraduate degree programs offered through La Verne Online must have completed at least 28 semester hours of transferable college credit from a regionally accredited college or university, including WRT 110 (or the equivalent), with an overall minimum GPA of 2.0. - Applicants for a B.A. in Educational Studies must have completed at least 28 semester hours of transferable college credit from a regionally accredited college or university, including WRT 110 and WRT 111 (or their equivalents), with an overall minimum GPA of 2.0.
+They also must sign a College of Education and Organizational Leadership Disposition Agreement Form. - Applicants for a B.S. in Child Development must have completed at least 30 semester hours (15 semester hours of General Education and 15 semester hours of Child Development) of transferable college credit from a regionally accredited college or university, including WRT 110 and WRT 111 (or their equivalents), and EDUC 251, EDUC 253, and (EDUC 354A - ROC students only) (or their equivalents).
+An overall minimum GPA of 2.5 is required.
+Applicants must also complete an interview with the faculty, submit a successful writing sample, and sign a College of Education and Organizational Leadership Disposition Agreement Form.